kdave/btrfsmaintenance/README.md

   default maximum is 30 which should not degrade performance too much but may be suboptimal if the metadata usage varies wildly over time.
-The assumption is that underused metadata chunks will get used at some point so it's not absolutelly required to do the reclaim.
+The assumption is that underused metadata chunks will get used at some point so it's not absolutely required to do the reclaim.
 * the useful period highly depends on the overall data change pattern on the filesystem